-"Phase 1" will extend four miles from OR219 (near Wilsonville Road) to OR99W south of Dundee, with one travel lane in each direction.
+Phase 1 of the Newberg-Dundee Bypass is currently under construction and expected to open in 2017.
+The four-mile expressway will extend from OR 219 to OR 99W south of Dundee, with one travel lane in each direction (see map).
+ODOT has been working for many years with local communities to plan the Bypass, which will significantly reduce traffic congestion on OR 99W and improve livability and overall traffic flow in the surrounding communities.
 Funding for Phase 1 is coming from the Oregon Legislature’s Jobs and Transportation Act, the federal government and contributions by Yamhill County, the cities of Newberg, Dundee and McMinnville, and the Confederated Tribes of the Grand Ronde.